xillio/TDK-Boilerplate-Java/README.md

 Configuring JSON RPC connector via the dashboard of LocHub is a complicated task.

 The connector has lots of parameters.
-Many of then optional but some are mandatory.
+Many of then are optional.

-It is frequently confusing which parameter has to be provided and which can be ignored because it will not affect user's workflow with JSON RPC connector in your specific case.
+It is frequently confusing which parameter has to be provided and which can be ignored because it will not affect your workflow with JSON RPC connector in a specific case.

-TDK solves this inconvenience by restricting the amount of parameters that can be provided and operations that can be performed.
+TDK solves this inconvenience by restricting the amount of parameters that can be provided and for limited amount of operations that can be performed.

-TDK provides only basic functionality needed in 9 of 10 cases.

-### Supported operations
+## Supported operations

-TDK allows to perform the following operations:

 1. Delivering the metadata of your content
-2. Delivering the metadata of a specific content
-3. Navigating your content repository
+2. Navigating your content repository
-4. Downloading binary content
+3. Downloading binary content of a file
-5. Uploading translations
+4. Uploading files

 ## How to make the TDK work?